neuefische/web-exercises/sessions/backend-create/products/README.md

 - There already is a `handleSubmit` function which creates a `productData` object with all relevant data.

-Your task is to write a fetch for your newly created `POST` route and send the data to your database.
+Your task is to use `useSWRMutation` with your newly created `POST` route and send the data to your database.

-- Fetch the route `"/api/products"`; `await` the return value and save it in a variable called `response`.
+- call `useSWRMutation` in your `JokeForm` component with the API endpoint and `sendRequest` as the arguments.
+- write the function `sendRequest` which calls `fetch`
+  > 💡 Hint: have a look at the handout if you get stuck here.
 - As a second argument, pass an object to the `fetch()` method which contains
   - the `method` set to `POST`,
   - the `body` set the `JSON.stringify()` of `productData`, and